 - Install DNSMasq:

 - Follow the instructions in the output of

 - Add the following line to your

-Sub in your favorite TLD for 'localhost' here if you want to use something more flashy.
+Sub in your favorite TLD for 'test' here if you want to use something more flashy.

 - Restart DNSMasq: